gdbooks/LegacyOpenGL/Chapter9/cube.md

 Now comes the magic, when you render the object, OpenGL will take pixel color from the cube map.
 Imagine a cube that's just big enough to surroung the object being rendered (The green outline around the tea pot).
 The cube map is wrapped around this cube:

 ![ENV](ENV.jpg)

+Now when a pixel is rendered, OpenGL figures out what direction the light on that pixel reflects from, and casts a ray out.
+Wherever that ray hits the enclosing cube, that pixel is used for the color of the object.

+This is a super advanced graphics method, that i've never had to implement.
+Mainly because engines like Unity do the hard work for you, you just have to tag an object as cube-map refected.
+But at some point in time i will try to implement this for fun.